secureCodeBox/documentation/blog/2023-09-01-sbom-part-one-generation.md

 One remaining problem are packages installed directly as binary, without any kind of package manager.
 Especially in containers this is pretty prevalent for the "main software" of a container.
 This is a known issue for both Trivy and Syft: [trivy#481](https://github.com/aquasecurity/trivy/issues/481), [trivy#1064](https://github.com/aquasecurity/trivy/issues/1064), [trivy#2839](https://github.com/aquasecurity/trivy/issues/2839), [syft#1197](https://github.com/anchore/syft/issues/1197), [syft#1607](https://github.com/anchore/syft/issues/1607), [syft#1963](https://github.com/anchore/syft/issues/1963).
-It seems that Syft's support for those kinds of binaries is slightly better, in the Juice Shop image, only syft detects the actual node binary.
+It seems that Syft's support for those kinds of binaries is slightly better, in the Juice Shop image, only Syft detects the actual node binary.
 <!-- TODO: #346 Add link to part 2 -->
 Before selecting one of these two as a tool for the MVP, it makes sense to look at the other side of an SBOM workflow, the consuming side in a second upcoming blog post.